mpolden/dotfiles/README.md

     ./symlinks.sh

-If you want to force overwrite of existing dotfiles in your $HOME, use the --force flag
+If you want to force overwrite of existing dotfiles in your $HOME, use the -f flag

-    ./symlinks.sh --force
+    ./symlinks.sh -f

 (NOTE: This will delete your existing dotfiles)